CZ-NIC/fred-docs/EPPReference/Introduction/index.rst

 Introduction
 ============

-This is a reference manual for the EPP protocol as implemented by the FRED.
+This is a reference manual for the EPP protocol as implemented in the FRED.

-The global XSD schema ``all-2.4.0`` has been taken as the **baseline** for the reference.

 The manual describes protocol basics and the generic structure of messages in a nutshell (based on the main RFC standard), introduces registrable objects